grahamwhaley/vegetariano_index/README.md

 ## Sample

 Below is a sample of how the index looks.
 This is taken from one page of the booklet form, so shows two non-consecutive pages, which works out once the booklet is folded together.
+If you want the full files, you need to look in the [Releases](https://github.com/grahamwhaley/vegetariano_index/releases) area.

 ![Sample](./images/index_example.png)